 12. Control operations

-Depending on the nature of your organisation’s activities and processes, you will need to prepare plans for emergency situations that can lead to significant environmental impacts.
+Depending on the nature of your organisation’s activities and processes, you will need to prepare plans for emergency situations that can cause significant environmental impacts.
 This will involve periodically testing and reviewing planned response actions and providing relevant training where required, with documentation.

 13. Evaluate performance

-Monitoring, measuring and analysis provides information on the environmental aspects and impacts relating to your organisation’s activities and processes.
-Some of these processes may be subject to legally binding permits and consents, which in turn specify limits for allowable emissions and discharges.
+Monitoring, measuring, analysis and evaluation provides information on the environmental aspects and impacts relating to your organisation’s activities and processes.
+Some of these processes may be subject to legally binding permits and consents, which specify limits for allowable emissions and discharges.

 Make sure you use verified monitoring and measuring equipment and analyse the results as part of EMS implementation.